alxHenry/baseball-drafter-v2/README.md

 ### P1

+- [] Support roto stats where lower values are better
 - [] Stat configuration end to end
 - [] Fix prebuild errors to allow deploying to prod/vercel
 - [] Lower is better rate stat scoring on Roto rankings